iris-edu/webserviceshell/docs/ExampleService.md

 - A command-line script called **sample.py** - see listing below.
 - That Tomcat is installed.
+- A folder is available for storing files, in this example the fo/der is called /WSSHOME

 #### This procedure's objective is to: